snowdl/NLP_study/09_Mini_Project/README.md

----

-# 🧩 Mini Projects in NLP\_Study
+# 🧩 Mini Projects in NLP_Study

 A collection of **machine learning & NLP mini projects**.
 Each project demonstrates **end-to-end experimentation**: preprocessing, training, evaluation, and documentation.

 👉 Navigate into each folder for details.